LaraSQP/Snippeter/README.md

 ## Limitations

-**Snippeter** only works with c# snippets.
+**Snippeter** only works with *c# snippets*.
 If you need something else, fork the code.
 It's a mess but it works, I think.